buzden/deptycheck/docs/source/explanation/specifications/recommendations.md

 It is a bit unclear how general this procedure can be.
 It seems that all partial recursive functions on naturals numbers can be encoded as types, hence allowing for encoding of any computation that can be run by a turing-complete model of execution.
-I have a strong belief that indexed types can be arithmetised (i.e. allow for an injective computable encoding as natural numbers), but this is yet to be carefully proven.
+There is a strong belief that indexed types can be arithmetised (i. e. allow for an injective computable encoding as natural numbers), but this is yet to be carefully proven.
 If that indeed holds true, this means that the procedure is indeed general enough, at least on paper.